Security Audit: Autofix

 Overview

-CodeGraph’s autofix engine takes detected vulnerabilities (taint paths from untrusted sources to dangerous sinks) and generates concrete code patches.
-Two strategies are used:
+CodeGraph’s AutofixEngine takes detected vulnerabilities (taint paths from untrusted sources to dangerous sinks) and generates concrete code patches.
+Three strategies are used in order of priority:

-1. Template-based — pattern-matching fix templates for known vulnerability types (high confidence, >0.8)
+2. Template-based — regex pattern-matching fix templates via AutofixGenerator (high confidence, >0.8)

-All fixes are presented as unified diffs.
+All fixes are validated by DiffValidator and presented as unified diffs.
 In read-only / dry-run mode (default), no files are modified.

 Quick Start